 Buggy Boy is, luckily, a rare exception.

-Developed by the talented Thomas brothers, the guys behind the Pendragon series, and released in 1988, Buggy Boy (or Speedy Buggy in the US) brings all the excitement of the relatively little known Tatsumi arcade original in our homes.
-The Commodore 64 was far from being the ideal machine to develop behind view racing games, as even decent titles like Out Run and Enduro Racer seemed to prove again and again.
+Developed by the talented Thomas brothers, the guys behind the Pendragon series, and released in 1988, Buggy Boy (or Speedy Buggy in the US) brings all the excitement of the relatively little known Tatsumi arcade original to the home computer.
+The Commodore 64 was far from being the ideal machine to develop behind view racing games, as even decent ports like Out Run and Enduro Racer seemed to prove again and again.

-But Buggy Boy seems to prove this statement wrong, by being fluid, playable and colorful.
+But Buggy Boy seems to go against this principle, by being especially smooth, playable and colorful.
 How did the Thomases manage such a feat?
 Well, by making it exciting to play, first and foremost.
 The player controls a buggy on five different circuits – distinguished by generic names – with the goal of finishing the race before the time runs out.
-It’s arcade racing in its most plaform form ever: the buggy can jump, go on two wheels and collect items for high score records.
+It’s arcade racing, sure, but it mixes in quite a lot of typical platforming features: the buggy can jump, go on two wheels and collect items for high score records.

 Each tracks differs in difficulty, from the easiest one, a simple oval track that loops, to more challenging ones like southern jungles and beaches or nordic mountain scenarios.
 The flags are the first obvious collectible, scattered everywhere in the tracks: collecting all the different colors in the order suggested by the interface grants 1000 bonus points.
 Even more peculiar is the soccer ball to kick for 2000 points, then there’s various points gates and, of course, the TIME gate which grants two extra seconds to the player.